 History of Regulation II

 Regulation II (Debit Card Interchange Fees and Routing) has been part of our regulatory library for over a decade.
 Back in 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act was signed into law in response to the effects of the Great Recession.
-This complex piece of reform legislation created new regulations for lenders and banks to protect consumers and prevent future economic recession.
+This complex piece of reform legislation created new regulations for lenders and banks to protect consumers and prevent a future economic recession.

 As the payments landscape continues to evolve, so does Regulation II.